mglaman/phpstan-drupal/README.md

 By default, the PHPStan Drupal extension will try to determine your Drupal project's root directory based on the working directory that PHPStan is checking.
-If this is not working properly, you can explicitly define the Drupal project's root directory using the `drupal.root` parameter.
+If this is not working properly, you can explicitly define the Drupal project's root directory using the `drupal.drupal_root` parameter.

 ```
 parameters: